dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/weaviate.md

 ## Setup Guide

-1. To use Weaviate as a destination, make sure the dlt is installed with 'weaviate' extra:
+1. To use Weaviate as a destination, make sure dlt is installed with 'weaviate' extra:

 ```bash
 pip install dlt[weaviate]